Outreach Opportunities

 Annually - Held in April

 The Philadelphia Science Festival is an annual nine day event that seeks to inspire and engage the public, children and adults alike, in a celebration of science.
-Jefferson teams participate in fun hands-on activities, which in past years have included star-gazing in Lubert Plaza, a teddy bear clinic to inspire future doctors, and a lesson on staying safe in the sun from the Sidney Kimmel Cancer Center at a Phillies game at Citizens Bank Park.
+Jefferson teams participate in fun hands-on activities, which in past years have included star-gazing in Lubert Plaza, a teddy bear clinic to inspire future doctors, and a lesson on staying safe in the sun from the Sidney Kimmel Comprehensive Cancer Center at a Phillies game at Citizens Bank Park.

 Fall and Spring Sessions held each year